 Some of the foods that help in easing this inflammation are listed below:

 They contain diallyl disulfide, an anti-inflammatory compound that limits joint inflammation.
 All these foods can help in fighting pain, inflammation and cartilage damage that occurs due to arthritis.

 Rich in the inflammation-fighting antioxidant, curcumin, this may help in easing joint pain & swelling by blocking the effect of inflammatory enzymes & the chemical pain messengers.

 Ginger can also relieve arthritis pain.
 You can use ginger as a spice and add it to your food.
 You can also make ginger tea or a ginger compress to help soothe your arthritis pain.

 - Red Pepper

 Capsaicin is a natural ingredient found in red pepper.
 This dandy chemical helps in blocking pain receptors.
 Red pepper is also an excellent source of Vitamin C and contains salicylates which act much like an aspirin does on your body.
-Applying some capsaicin cream on the aching joints also can also relive pain.
+Applying some capsaicin cream to the aching joints also can also relieve pain.

 - Others Foods

 Foods that contain sulfur compound help in fighting inflammation and pain.
 Apples contain quercetin, which helps in building collagen which is the main component of cartilage.
 Apart from these, some common foods that you can include in your diet are almonds, walnuts, pumpkin seeds, chia, dark green leafy vegetables, basil, raw apple cider vinegar, cherries, beans, fish, pineapple, papaya, extra virgin olive oil, green tea, and broccoli, to name a few.